stevenxxiu/dist_rep_sent_doc/readme.md

 The random initializatoins of the word embedding and softmax weights are not given.

+The learning rate/gradient descent method is not specified.

+Hierarchical softmax usually has a bias, it is possibly not present in the paper.

 ## Code
 See whether using theano boolean masks are faster or multiplies by the mask are faster.